yogeshmasaistudent/Event_loop-/README.md

 makes total sense.

 ---------------------------------------------------------
-🎬 SLIDE 11 — setTimeout(0) Is NOT Instant
+🎬 SLIDE 11 — Why setTimeout(0) Is NOT Instant
 ---------------------------------------------------------
+**Some students ask:
+  Sir, if I write setTimeout with 0 milliseconds, why doesn’t it run immediately?’**
   A timer with 0ms still goes to the callback queue.
   So it must wait for:
 ✔ The call stack to empty
 ✔ Microtasks to complete
 This is why it feels slower than expected.